 HBC has little information on the hair styles worn by Danish boys.
 Most appear to be quite short hair cuts.
 In fact, many school-age children in the early 20th century had their hair cropped.
 I do not know if this was a school requirement or rather just a popular style.
 HBC has seen boys in several European countries (Germany, the Netherlands, Poland, Russia, and others) in the early 20th century wearing similar styles.
 Long hair began to become very popular in the 1960s.

-We do not yer hve much information in Dnish fashions gender trends.
+We do not yer hve much information in Danish fashions gender trends.
 Our Sanish archive is very limited making it impossible to go very deeply into the topic.
 Denmark is a very small country and thus will not have a photographic record like the larger countriesfor wjoch we have substatial archives.
 Denmark borders Germany to the south.
 As best we can tell, German children's clothing for both boys and girls were similar to German styles, at least popular styles in northern Germany.
 We do not see soutern/Alpine styles like Kederhosen.
 We do noy ter know much about girls' styles.
 We are not sure, for exmple, about the dirndl.
 Hopefully as we acquire more images, we can begin to assess gender trends.

 We do not yet have any information on regional differences in Denmark.
 While a small country, there are often destinct regional differences even within small European countries.
 These differences have declined markedly since World War II (1939-45), but were often of some signicance before the War.
 Denmark also had a colonial empire.
 The teo best known cokolonies were Atlantic territories.
 Two are still associated with the Danish crown, the Faeroes Island and Greenland.
 Iceland was also once associated with Denmark.
 There were also African, American, Asian, and European colonies.
 The country did not, however, have a large enough population to generate the power needed to build a substantial colonial empire.
 Denmark had been a European power, but losses in the Thirty Years War (1618-48) and Great Northern War seriously weakened the country (1700-21).
-This in the end doomed Denmark's desire to found a large colonial empire.

 The largest minority group in Denmark is Germans.
 Denmark was once a major European power.
 The border between Denmark and Germany has thus varied over time.
 It was largely settled with the Danish War (1864) engineeerd by Chancellor Otto von Bismarck.
 One of the results of the War that the Danish Princess who married the Prince of Wales became an influential anti-German voice in a Britain that still saw France as their great enemy.
 Another consequence was that there ws aerman minority in Denmark and a German minority in Denmak.
 There was also a small Jewish minority which the courageous Danish people managed to save during World war II.
 Since World War II Muslims from various Middle-Eastern countries have immigrated to Denmark, attracted by the traditionally tolerant Danish society.